Minnesota Timberwolves: 2014–2015: the arrival of Andrew Wiggins and Zach LaVine

+2015–2020: the Karl-Anthony Towns and Andrew Wiggins era

+2015–2016: the arrival of Karl-Anthony Towns

 Due to having the worst record in the NBA for the 2014–15 season, the Timberwolves had the highest chance, at 25%, to receive the first pick in the 2015 NBA draft at the 2015 NBA draft lottery.
 On May 19, the Timberwolves received the first overall pick in the 2015 NBA draft for the first time in franchise history.
 On June 25, the Timberwolves selected Karl-Anthony Towns as the number one pick and acquired Minnesota's own Tyus Jones through a trade with the Cleveland Cavaliers.

-The 2015 season also saw the return of Kevin Garnett.
-In February, Garnett, at the time with the Brooklyn Nets, waived his no-trade clause to enable a trade back to Minnesota which sent Thaddeus Young to Brooklyn.
+The 2014–15 season also saw the return of Kevin Garnett.
+In February 2015, Garnett, at the time with the Brooklyn Nets, waived his no-trade clause to enable a trade back to Minnesota which sent Thaddeus Young to Brooklyn.
 In his first game back, Garnett resumed wearing the No. 21 jersey that had not been worn by any other Timberwolves player since his departure and the team defeated the Washington Wizards 97–77 at the Target Center.

-On June 6, 2014, Saunders was named the head coach of the Minnesota Timberwolves, returning to the franchise for a second stint.
+On June 6, 2014, Flip Saunders was named the head coach of the Minnesota Timberwolves, returning to the franchise for a second stint.
 During his second stint with the Timberwolves, Saunders was diagnosed with Hodgkin's lymphoma.
 As a result, during his recovery, he would delegate his coaching position over to assistant coach and former NBA Coach of the Year winner Sam Mitchell.
 On October 25, 2015, Saunders died at age 60.
 Mitchell took over as head coach.
 In honor of Saunders, the team announced that they would wear a patch reading "FLIP" on their uniforms for the duration of the 2015–16 season.

-2016–2019: The Tom Thibodeau saga
+2016–2019: the Tom Thibodeau saga

 On April 20, 2016, the Timberwolves agreed to sign Tom Thibodeau to be their head coach and president of basketball operations.
 He was previously an assistant coach for the team from 1989 to 1991.
 On September 23, 2016, Kevin Garnett announced his retirement after 21 seasons in the NBA.
 He expressed interest in playing one more year for the Timberwolves but felt that his knees would be unable to hold up for the duration of the season.
 The Timberwolves ended their season with a 31–51 record, having only a two-game improvement from their previous season.